Jos-Ven/Cforth-apps-esp32/README.md

-# Esp32-Cforth-apps
+# Cforth-apps-sp32
-Extra Cforth applications for the Esp32
+Here you find extra Cforth applications based on https://github.com/Jos-Ven/cforth for the Esp32.